JohnB/poker_calculator/readme.md

 to calculate the weighting
 factor (which, in the example given, is 175/420 or about 0.4).
-Next we apply the weighting factor to the chips in front of everyone and round the result to the nearest dollar of five dollars.
+Next we apply the weighting factor to the chips in front of everyone and round the result to the nearest dollar or five dollars.
 It can get a bit complex, especially for poor Joe, who is in no shape to do even simple math!

-So thus was born the poker calculator, optimized for the mobile browsers we carry in our pockets.
+So thus was born the [poker calculator](johnb.github.com/poker.html), optimized (thanks to [JQuery mobile](http://jquerymobile.com/)) for the mobile browsers we carry in our pockets.